 Financial advisory increasingly requires expertise in specialized areas beyond traditional investment management.
 Clients expect guidance on complex topics like estate planning, healthcare costs, and business transitions, often requiring collaboration with specialists.

 Wealth.com provides AI-powered estate planning capabilities that help advisors address one of their clients’ most complex needs.
-The platform uses artificial intelligence to analyze family structures, asset compositions, and tax implications to recommend optimal estate planning strategies.
+The platform uses artificial intelligence to analyze family structures, asset compositions, and tax implications to recommend optimal estate planning strategies, generating preliminary documents and calculating potential tax savings.

 Move Health addresses another growing client concern: healthcare cost planning.
 This platform helps advisors integrate healthcare insurance planning into overall financial strategies, particularly important for pre-Medicare clients and those considering early retirement.

-For advisors working with business owners, FinLink provides M&A and recruiting opportunity intelligence.
-The platform scouts potential acquisition targets and business succession opportunities, helping advisors provide strategic guidance during major business transitions.
+For advisors working with business owners, FinLink provides M&A and recruiting opportunity intelligence, helping advisors provide strategic guidance during major business transitions.

 Technology Integration Strategy for Advisory Practices